nri-professional/gamified-teaching-tools-app/IMPLEMENTATION.md

 - RLS protects user data.
 Public content is readable without auth.
 - Verification for this: `/api/health` returns ok, courses list loads logged out, creating a course works when logged in, streak get and update work, completing a level updates both `user_level_progress` and `user_course_progress` once.
 - Outcome matches expectations.
+- Style changes to website

 # AI tools used, how, and why
-- **ChatGPT** was used to help design endpoints and general structure of the database.
+- **ChatGPT** was used to help design endpoints and general structure of the database, as well as modify the site style files.
 - I used it by describing the project to the AI and what I wanted to accomplish, and it gave me some options from there.
 - I used it to streamline the design process.
 I also used to generate files and code where I was not comfortable in the language and needed assistance.